 Note: The Timer1 oscillator should already be running prior to entering SEC_IDLE mode.
-If the T1OSCEN bit is not set when the SLEEP instruction is executed, the SLEEP instruction will be ignored and entry to SEC_IDLE mode will not occur.
+If the T1OSCEN bit is not set when writing the SCS<1:0> bits, entry to SEC_IDLE mode will not occur.
 If the Timer1 oscillator is enabled but not yet running, peripheral clocks will be delayed until the oscillator has started.
 In such situations, initial oscillator operation is far from stable and unpredictable operation may result.